 So, um, people always discover that I sometimes disappear off the radar for anything from weeks to months, no warning, no obvious reason.
-Email doesn’t get checked, blog doesn’t get updated, I’m not on Facebook or anywhere else online.
+Email doesn’t get checked, blogs don’t get updated, I’m not on Facebook or anywhere else online.

 This invariably makes me feel guilty, and the longer it goes on, the harder it is to break it and reappear – even though I now have the most amazing friends in the world, ones who are still there with open arms when I come back.